konnectors/libs/packages/cozy-konnector-libs/docs/api.md

 ## signin
 The goal of this function is to provide an handy method to log the user in, on html form pages.
-On success, it resolves a promise with a parsed body.
+On success, it resolves to a promise with a parsed body.

 Errors: